p-phillips/notification-sounds/README.md

 ## Intro
 A discussion on the zulip github repo about different notification sounds lead to me agreeing to curate some open source/free sounds which can be used in the forthcoming functionality which will allow a zulip user to select their own sounds.

-I've indicated the license in parantheses.
+I've indicated the license in parentheses.

+# Short sounds
 ## Pops

   * [Bubble Pop](https://freesound.org/people/Ch0cchi/sounds/15348/)  (CC BY 3.0)